C4Coin/crowdsale-contracts/README.md

   * No maximum individual cap
   * Minimum participation is 1 token.

+* Overall cap to be set on deployment of the crowdsale contract (cap both tokens, i.e. shares to be available via Tier 1 Regulation A+ fundraise, and also a fundraise cap set in USD cents.)
+* Fundraising goal to be set on deployment of the crowdsale contract in USD cents.
+* The conversion rate between ETH and tokens (set when the contract is deployed byt able to be chaged by the company.)

 #### Other Parameters to be completed.

-* Maximum number of participants.
+* Maximum number of participants. (see [DEV-145](https://c4coin.atlassian.net/browse/DEV-145))
-* Overall cap (in tokens, shares to be available via Tier 1 Regulation A+ fundraise)
-* The conversion rate between ETH and tokens (will be a fixed rate decided by the company closer to the time of sale.)

 ## Development